Macedonia

 During Alexander’s reign (336-323 BC), the Macedonian tetradrachm penetrated the markets of the Mediterranean, displacing the “international” currency of the time, the Athenian “owls”.
 After the abolition of the Persian Empire with its centralized economy, and the capture of the vast royal treasures, Alexander was able to bring into circulation huge quantities of precious metal in coin form.
 Tetradrachms with the head of Herakles on the obverse and Zeus with the eagle on the reverse became extremely popular, and their production was continued by later Macedonian kings and by autonomous cities, especially in Asia Minor, the Peloponnese and Pontos, until the 1st century BC.

+They were known as “Alexanders”, and in the collective consciousness of the public Herakles, the Temenidian dynasty’s mythical founder portrayed on them, was identified with Alexander himself.
 Alexander’s death was followed by a period of antagonism and conflict among the Successors, which led to the formation of the Hellenistic kingdoms.
 Demetrios Poliorketes (son of Antigonos, one of Alexander’s generals and founder of the Antigonid dynasty) minted coins in his possessions in Asia Minor and Cyprus.
 Most famous are the tetradrachms of Salamis in Cyprus, depicting Victory on a prow blowing a trumpet and Poseidon.

 The iconography on these coins refers back to Demetrios’ important naval victory over Ptolemy near Salamis in 306 BC, after which he received the royal title from his father.
 As “king” of Macedonia (294-288 BC), and following the example of Ptolemy of Egypt, Demetrios was one of the first to put his own portrait on his coins.